How frequently are Rates issued?

 How is interest calculated?

 Interest is charged at the rate of 8.53% per annum calculated and compounded on daily balances on all rates and charges which remain unpaid after the expiration of the discount period and on any arrears of rates and charges.

 What is the change of ownership fee?

-The change of ownership fee is to process the change of ownership notifications received from Department of Natural Resources and Mines on a daily basis.
+The change of ownership fee is to process the change of ownership notifications received from Department of Natural Resources, Mines and Energy (DNRME) on a daily basis.